 We apply our dummy flip-flop insertion procedure to s38417 benchmark which contains 1564 flip-flops and 4933 gates.
-Four different transition probability thresholds are examined in this work ( $P{\rm th} = 10e - 05$ , 10e-04, 10e-03, and 10e-2).
-The amount of area overhead (number of dSFFs) to ensure all nets have transition probabilities higher than $P{\rm th}$ is evaluated.
-Further, four combinational comparator Trojan circuits, presented in Fig. 10, and one sequential Trojan, shown in Fig. 14, are inserted into the benchmark circuit.
-Assuming that $P{\rm th} = 10e - 05$ , nets are divided into three groups, which are: 1) low transition (LT) nets whose transition probabilities are less than 10e-05; 2) medium transition (MT) nets whose transition probabilities are between 10e-05 and 5x10e-05; and 3) high transition (HT) probability nets whose transition probabilities are greater than 5x10e-05.
-Similar categorization is used for the other $P{\rm th}$ s used in this paper.
+Four different transition probability thresholds are examined in this work ( $P{TH}$ =10e-05, 10e-04, 10e-03, and 10e-2).
+The amount of area overhead (number of dSFFs) to ensure all nets have transition probabilities higher than $P{TH}$ is evaluated.
+Further, four combinational comparator Trojan circuits, presented in Figure 11, are inserted into the benchmark circuit.
+Assuming that $P{TH}$ =10e-05, transition probabilities of nets are calculated and nets are divided into three groups: (1) Low Transition (LT) nets whose transition probabilities are less than 10e-05, (2) Medium Transition (MT) nets whose transition probabilities are between 10e-05 and 5x10e-05, and (3) High Transition (HT) probability nets whose transition probabilities are greater than 5x10e-05.
+Similar categorization is used for the other $P{TH}$ s used in this paper.
 To simulate the worst cases of Trojan activation, nets of the first and second categories are selected to be connected to the Trojans.

 Each Trojan circuit consists of two parts: Trigger and Payload.
-As in Fig. 10, Payload inputs come from Trigger output and data input which is part of the original circuit.
-The comparators look for rare combinations of Trojan inputs based on
+As in Figure 11, the Payload inputs come from Trigger output and data input which is part of the original circuit.
+The comparators look for rare combinations of Trojan inputs based on their '1' and '0' probabilities.
+Payload gates are selected based on Trojan outputs' dominant values.
+Dash lines above Trojans in the figure represent the connection in the original circuit which is assumed to be restitched through Trojan's Payload by adversary.